CodecoolGlobal/tech-interview-workbook-kisfelix1/docs/module_progbasics.md

 ### Clean code

 #### What does clean code mean?

+# clean code means:
+# - there are no duplications in the code
+# - there is no dead code in the code
+# - the variable and function names are meaningful and well organized
+# - there are no lines in the code that could have been obviously substituted by an expression
+# - the code is well structured and the functions are simple and understandable, no functions do more than one or two things

 #### What steps do we usually do during a clean code refactoring?

+# - we realize what lines of the code smell
+# - we make an effort to make the code clean
+# - we test it that the functionality of the code didn't change and the program works the same as before
+# - (optional) commit the changes

 ### Error handling

 #### What is exception handling?

+# It is when the program would normally crash and the programmer tries to prevent it and finally handle it while the program is still running, by incorporating proper lines in the code

 #### What are the basics of exception handling in Python?

+# it has a syntax:
+# try:
+#     piece of code
+# except: TypeOfError
+#	code when error occurs
+# and it has an order: the line at which the error occurs, and the lines after that(but inside the try statement) don't run, the lines inside the except statement will run instead.
+# after the except we should give a type of error, if we don't we we'll handle all of the errors

 #### In which case should we catch an exception?
 Why?

+# we should catch and exception if we know what to do with it.
+Otherwise the code will be unmaintainable, and logically unordered

 #### What can/should we do with an exception in the ‘except’ block?

+# we can catch it inside or outside the except block as well.

 #### What does the else and finally statement do in a try-except block in Python?

+# the else block will run if there are no exception raised in the try block, the finally will run regardless if there were any exceptions raised.

 ## Software Development Methodologies